-One of the most common questions I receive each day is which filters I recommend for astrophotography.
+One of the most common questions I receive each day is which light pollution filter I recommend for astrophotography in the city.
 There have never been so many choices available, with each one offering their own advantages and disadvantages.
 Couple that with the fact that these astrophotography filters can be expensive, and you’ve got some tough decisions to make.

 Over the years, I have had the opportunity to use a number of filters designed to improve astrophotography performance.
 This includes both deep-sky camera and telescope configurations, and with wide-angle camera lenses.
 In the following post, I will share what I have discovered about each of these filters when in use for astrophotography.

 The majority of my imaging happens in my light polluted backyard, but I have used many of these filters under dark rural skies as well.
 I’ll provide actual image examples of subjects shot using these filters, so you can decide which filter is best for you.

 In my mind, the filter that produces consistent usable data from your location is the one you’ll use most.

 Whether I am shooting with a modified or stock DSLR camera, shooting from the city without a filter is not possible.
 Unless I want a completely white image of the sky in a 30-second exposure, I need to do something about that horrible city glow.

 I live in a red-zone on the light-pollution map (Bortle 7), which makes long exposure astrophotography a challenge.
 The biggest problem when taking images of space from the city is lack of contrast.

 Narrowband filters are an excellent option when it comes to capturing DSO’s (deep-sky objects) through bright city skies.
 Becuase the wavelength of light they record is so narrow, only the good light that contains the gas from your target is recorded on the camera.